Cathy’s Work

 Publications

-Piet Mondrian, Grey Tree, oil on canvas, 1911 in The Ekphrastic Review from Cathy’s manuscript The Music Must Sing Itself.
+Piet Mondrian, Grey Tree, oil on canvas, 1911 in The Ekphrastic Review.
+(This poem is part of Cathy‘s manuscript, The Music Must Sing Itself: an elegy in ekphrasis [submitted for publication].)

-Amédée Ozenfant, Accords, oil on canvas, 1922 in The Ekphrastic Review from Cathy’s manuscript The Music Must Sing Itself.
+Amédée Ozenfant, Accords, oil on canvas, 1922 in The Ekphrastic Review.
+(This poem is part of Cathy‘s manuscript, The Music Must Sing Itself: an elegy in ekphrasis [submitted for publication].)

 Four poems in Isele Magazine, April 2023: Fleeting, Researchers Have Engineered-Out the Natural Dispersion of Crop Seeds, A Day So Happy, and Prodigal Garden Pruner